SEAT Tarraco review: a surprisingly sporty seven-seater

-In a very short space of time, SEAT has progressed from a company with no SUVs to having three for sale in dealers.
-The Tarraco sits at the top of the SUV family, above the compact Ateca and small Arona, and it’s closely related to the Kodiaq.
-Indeed, it sits on the same platform, but while the Kodiaq is focused on flexibility and practicality, the Tarraco has a sportier feel, as it sits 20mm lower than its Skoda counterpart.
+In a very short space of time, SEAT progressed from a company with no SUVs to having three models in its lineup.
+The Tarraco sits at the top of this SUV family, above the mid-sized Ateca and small Arona.
+It shares the same platform as the Skoda Kodiaq, but while the Skoda is focused on flexibility and practicality, the Tarraco has a sportier feel, as it sits 20mm lower.

 That doesn’t make the Tarraco a sporty car, but as seven-seat SUVs go, it offers a fair amount of driver appeal.
 It feels good in corners and rides well over all surfaces, with only a limited level of body roll when cornering.

-Still, at least the Tarraco will look better on the school run.
-Thanks to LED lighting at the front and rear, a bold corporate face and chunky SUV styling, the Tarraco is one of the best looking seven-seat SUVs on the market, especially in one of the Xcellence trims, which ride on 19- or 20-inch alloy wheels.
+Thanks to LED lighting at the front and rear, a bold face and chunky SUV styling, the Tarraco is one of the best looking seven-seat SUVs on the market, especially in FR Sport or XPERIENCE trims, which ride on 19- or 20-inch alloy wheels.

-Be warned, though: the larger alloy wheels might look the part, but the Tarraco rides better on smaller wheels.
-There are a choice of petrol and diesel engines, with four-wheel drive available if you need it.
+Be warned, the larger alloy wheels might look the part, but the Tarraco rides better on smaller wheels.
+There is a choice of petrol and diesel power, with four-wheel drive available if you need it.

-Prices start from just over £28,000 for the SE 1.5-litre petrol, rising to around £40,000 for the FR Sport 190PS with DSG and 4Drive four-wheel drive.
-This edges the Tarraco into a higher rate of VED for the first five years you own it, which is something to consider when buying new.
+Prices start from around £33,500 for the 148bhp 1.5-litre petrol SE model, rising to over £42,000 for the 242bhp FR Sport with a 2.0-litre TDI diesel engine and DSG automatic transmission.
+This higher price edges the Tarraco into a higher rate of VED for the first five years you own it, which is something to consider when buying new.

 In this review